La Maison Carré, declarado patrimonio mundial de la Humanidad, en Nîmes, frente al Carré d'Art

 What to Do in Nimes: 10 Must-See Spots for the Whole Family in the French Rome

-What to do in Nîmes
+What to see in Nîmes?

 Join me on this journey as I reveal what to do in Nimes, a city that will never cease to amaze you and, I promise, will make you feel at home from the very first moment.

-Transparency : some of the links below are affiliate links, which means that when you sign up for the service, the company you sign up with compensates me at no additional cost to you, which helps me maintain, grow this blog and offer all my detailed content for free to readers (like you).
-And I only recommend sites that I have personally visited and love.
+Disclosure : Some of the links below are affiliate links, which means that if you sign up for a service through them, I may earn a commission at no additional cost to you.
+This helps me maintain and grow the blog—and continue offering detailed content for free to readers like you.
+I only recommend sites I’ve personally used and truly love.

 👉 Check out my complete guide for authentic tips and advice for tourists in France.